 Joshua S. Ritter, MFA, brings 15 years of experience in arts leadership and education to UNC Greensboro School of Theatre.
-His responsibilities include managing marketing, front of house operations including ticket services, development, and the financial aspects of a complex academic theatre program.
-Josh directs and mentors thirty plus students on the undergraduate and graduate levels as well as teaches theatre management related classes or Drama Appreciation each semester.
-Additionally, Josh is proud to be a Coleman Entrepreneurship Fellow for the Bryan School of Business and Economics.
+Josh is passionate about creating and maintaining an inclusive, collaborative, and respectful space where theatre practitioners can work to the best of their ability.
+His responsibilities include managing marketing, front of house, development, licensing, and the financial aspects of an academic theatre program.
+Josh mentors thirty plus students on the undergraduate and graduate levels and teaches arts management and arts in education related classes each semester.
+Josh is proud to be a Coleman Entrepreneurship Fellow for the Bryan School of Business and Economics.

 Before coming to UNCG, Josh served for nine years as the Education Manager & Library Director for Goodspeed Musicals in East Haddam, CT.
 In this position, he reinvigorated and vastly expanded Goodspeed’s Musical Theatre Institute, wrote the program notes for Goodspeed Opera House productions, and worked with a team to create Goodspeed’s educational documents and multi-level lesson plans based on state and national standards.
 Josh also managed an array of educational programs and a team of teaching artists offering arts education and arts-integrated workshops on the K-12 levels throughout CT.
 His other accomplishments included working to expand the Arts Education Collaboration from one school in 2009 to eight schools in 2018.
 Josh also assisted in producing Goodspeed’s annual Festival of New Musicals and sensory-friendly performances.